Also see:

 When fixing coverings to a pitched roof:

-- coverings should be fixed in accordance with the design and the manufacturer’s recommendations
+- coverings should be fixed in accordance with the design and manufacturers’ recommendations

-- slates and tiles should generally be fixed using clout or slate nails, these should be either silicon bronze, phosphor bronze, aluminium to BS 1202-3 or copper to BS 1202-2, additionally tiles can also be fixed using stainless steel clout nails
+- slates and tiles should generally be fixed using clout or slate nails (these should be either silicon bronze, phosphor bronze, aluminium to BS 1202-3 or copper to BS 1202-2) additionally, tiles can be fixed using stainless steel clout nails

-- galvanized steel nails should not be used for slates and tiles
+- galvanised steel nails should not be used for slates and tiles

 - fixings should be a minimum of 38mm long, and penetrate a minimum of 15mm into battens